pixelass/pwa-template/docs/ATOMIC_DESIGN.md

 ## Organisms

-Organisms contain one or more [Organisms](#organisms) and or smaller atomic entities.
+Organisms contain one or more [molecules](#molecules) and or smaller atomic entities and other organisms.

 **Good examples are:**